BomberDX/The-best-side-scroller/readme.txt

-This is the repository for Missiom bit's group project, created bu Nicholas, Tom, Panda, Matthew, and sebastion
+This is the repository for Mission bit's group project, created by Nicholas, Tom, Panda, Matthew, and Sebastion.